 - Part-time residency training may continue for a trainee if satisfactory progress is made throughout the program.
 Residents may be required to undertake a period of full-time training if progress as a part-time resident is considered to be unsatisfactory by the residency program committee at any time.

 POSTGRADUATE EDUCATION COMMITTEE OF COUNCIL OF ONTARIO FACULTIES OF MEDICINE

 Updated September 2002

 CPFC Policy on Part-time or Shared Residency Training Schedules

-The RCPSC Request for Part-Time Residency Training is available for download
+The RCPSC Notification of Part-Time Residency Training is available for download